jordany78/jordany78/README.md

 I'm currently looking for internship or entry-level opportunities in software development and game design.

 ## ✨ Fun Fact
-I love making games and bringing stories to life through interactive experiences!
+I love outdoor rock climbing and experiencing the beauty of nature!

 ---